Beach Bum Hawaiian Kiosk

 The menu features signature Hawaiian dishes next to smart Japanese-inspired plates.
 Beach Bum specialises in poke; essentially a sushi salad that evolved from humble fisherman’s food thanks to Japanese and American influences.
 The diced salmon with rice is served alongside edamame, nori, pickled ginger and wasabi.
 There's also a vegetarian variation with silken tofu and avocado, tamari sunflower, wasabi peas and apple soy sauce.

-At lunch, the kitchen turns out made-to-order bento boxes alongside panko-crumbed barramundi, Hawaiian salt and pepper tofu, and more.
+The kitchen also turns out tempura-style-fish and chips, grilled skewers, burgers and tacos.
 Shaved-ice cocktails and ice-cream sandwiches for dessert complete the beachside brief.
 Diners can also BYO for $12.50 corkage.